Ryadav0654/DSA-Questions/FindKthMinAndMax.md

 > https://www.naukri.com/code360/problem-of-the-day/easy

 ### Approach:

-* Sort the array
+* Sort the array using standard library sort function
-* Find kth smallest and kth largest
+* Find kth smallest and kth largest element in the array
+* insert them in a ans vector
 * Return them in a vector

 ### Code:

 ```C++